Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

-is Morita equivalent to the original groupoid extension (\ref{eq:gpd-extension}) and $\frakQ_\calu$ and every level of its nerve space are disjoint unions of contractible open sets.
+is Morita equivalent to the original extension (\ref{eq:gpd-extension}) and every level of the nerve space of $\frakQ$ is a disjoint unions of contractible open sets.
 Since $\frakH_\calu$ is Morita equivalent to $\frakH$, the groupoid algebra of $\frakH_\calu$ is Morita equivalent to the groupoid algebra of $\frakH$.
-For the purpose of studying the geometry of the gerbe $\Y$ we may thus study the groupoid algebra of $\frakH_\calu$.
+For our purpose, we may thus study the groupoid algebra of $\frakH_\calu$.
+To simplify notations, we will assume to work with the groupoid extension $M\times G\stackrel{i}{\rightarrow} \frakH\stackrel{j}{\rightarrow} \frakQ,$ where $\frakH_0=\frakQ_0=M$, and $\frakQ$ is a disjoint union of contractible open sets.
+We generalize the Mackey machine formulated in Sec. \ref{sec:mackey} to study the above $G$-extension of proper \'etale groupoids.